 Mary took heart from her cousin-mentor — her faith was strengthened and she was in-couraged.
 She sang with joy for all the world to hear: “My soul glorifies the Lord!”

 Elizabeth’s empathy cured Mary’s shame.
-God used it to show the strength of his arm of salvation to Mary, lifting up her self-esteem with his shining favor and through her lifting up all the lowly from all generations who trust in God (Luke 1:48-51).
+God used it to show the strength of his arm of salvation to Mary, lifting up her self-esteem with his shining favor and lifting up all the lowly from all generations who trust in Christ (Luke 1:48-51).

-Empathy is an incarnation of God; it’s his compassion embodied in a person.
+Empathy facilitates the incarnation of God; it’s divine compassion embodied in a person.
 The eternal Son of God becoming human in Jesus is the fulfillment of perfect empathy.

 When you’re hurting or struggling you’re probably also tempted to feel bad — like you’re not strong enough, like you’re too needy or too emotional.
-These kind of shame messages are something we all feel at times.
-This leaves us feeling separate from our loving Father in the heavens always near us.
+These kind of shame messages are something most of us feel at times.
+Shame leaves us feeling separate from our loving Father in the heavens always near us.
 Our soul starts to suffocate.

-The safest way to get your soul breathing again and to experience the coming of Christ (Advent) is to find a friend.
+The safest way to get your soul breathing again and to experience the coming of Christ is to find a friend.
 You need someone who will listen to your heart, give you empathy, and pray for you.
 That’s what Mary did with Elizabeth and that’s how she had the courage to carry on when everyone was maligning her.
-(I like to say “Empathy is Oxygen For Your Soul.”)
+(As I like to say, “Empathy is Oxygen For Your Soul.”)